 Continue reading “Free Fall”

 Aether was the hypothetical material that fills the region of space.
 It was assumed to be the medium that allows light and gravity to propagate in space.
-Throughout the late 1800s and early 1900s, there were experiments that attempted to prove if the aether actually exists.
+Throughout the late 1800s and early 1900s, some experiments were carried out to prove if the aether exists.

-Continue reading “The Aether Experiments Are Not Evidence of Flat and Stationary Earth”
+Continue reading “The Aether Experiments are Never Evidence of Flat and Stationary Earth”